zzzbray/liri-node-app/README.md

 ## Description
 This node app works with different APIs to make AJAX calls based on inputs in the command line

 Data from the APIs are retrieved by using the Axios npm.
-The APIs used in liri-node-app are Bands in Town, OMDB and Spotify.
+The APIs used are Bands in Town, OMDB and Spotify.

 ## Usage